 The Department of Nutrition & Health Sciences offers both Research Assistantships (RA) and Teaching Assistantships (TA).
-These assistantships may be funded from state or federal appropriations or from grants received from numerous state, federal, or private granting agencies.
-The source of funding does not affect administration of the assistantship because the amount of stipend and guidelines are applied equally to all.
+These assistantships are funded from federal, state, local and other sources.
 Graduate students who accept an assistantship are considered employees of the department and receive a monthly salary.
-The number of hours of work required is usually established at 15 or 20 hours/week, and students agree not to work more than 20 hours/week at all employment positions combined.
+The number of work hours required is usually established at 15 or 20 hours/week and students agree not to work more than 20 hours/week at all employment positions combined.
 Tuition is waived for graduate assistantships of 14 hours/week and greater.
 While it is possible to have a 10-hour/week assistantship, students must pay tuition at this level.

 - Students must register for at least 1 credit hour when holding an assistantship.
 To avoid FICA (Social Security) and Medicare withholding, students must register for at least 4 credit hours.

 - Maximum registration is 12 credit hours/semester for assistantships of 15 hours/week and greater.

 - Students holding a 20-hour assistantship during the academic year are eligible for summer tuition remission of up to 6 credit hours.

 Hourly work is available to support teaching for approximately 6 to 7 hours per week.
 Preference is given to students who hold a nutrition degree and are admitted to the Professional Studies in Dietetics.